 We rely on the interaction between the different organisms that maintain the global ecosystem for fresh water, food, fertile soil and clean air, as well as natural resources such as wood, rubber and products derived from animals.

 Biodiversity also helps regulate the growth cycles of plants, the mating seasons of animals, and even weather systems.

-To achieve these aims we work closely with Horndean Parish Council and local people to
+To achieve its aims the Group works closely with the Parish Council's Countryside Team and local people to

 We review and update the Group's plans and objectives regularly to ensure that we focus on the current most important issues.

 If you belong to a local Group who would be interested in seeing a presentation about our activities please contact us at

 Biodiversity Action Plan